Ampass

-Ampass is a municipality in the Innsbruck-Land District, Tyrol (Austria) situated at an altitude of 651 m, has an area of 7.9 km2 and 1829 inhabitants as January 2025.
+Ampass is a municipality in the Innsbruck-Land District, Tyrol (Austria) situated at an altitude of 651 m, has an area of 7.9 km2 and 1829 inhabitants as of January 2025.

 Geography

 Ampass is located on a terrace on the southern side of the Inn Valley, on an old salt road, from Hall in Tirol to Matrei am Brenner, currently Landesstraße L 38 (Ellbögener Straße).
 Ampass is connected directly to Innsbruck, which is 8 km far, with the road L 283 (Ampasser Straße).
 On the outskirts of the village is located the Taxerhof swamp, surrounded by a reed and a wet area, suitable to host herons and wagtails.